 5. Identify and Discuss Bottlenecks

-Another positive outcome from mapping your current processes, personnel, and platforms is that it allows your team to easily identify bottlenecks, issues, and challenges for your stakeholder group to discuss and resolve.
-For example, what’s the root cause of a roadblock?
-Is it a personnel, process, or platform issue?
+Mapping your current processes, personnel, and platforms allows your team to easily identify bottlenecks, issues, and challenges for your stakeholder group to discuss and resolve.
+For each bottleneck, consider if the cause is a personnel, process, or platform issue.
+Identifying the cause of these bottlenecks will not only help to permanently solve them, but it will also help to decide what of these issues a DAM system can solve.

 6. Develop SMAART Goals

-Having a list of deeply understood roadblocks lends itself to quickly developing short and long-term goals for your overall organization, as well as individual teams.
+Having a list of deeply understood roadblocks lends itself to quickly developing short and long-term goals for your DAM program, users, and your organization as a whole.
 These goals should solve the problems forever and be specific, attainable, aggressive, relevant, and time-sensitive.

 7. Create a “Sandbox”

-No matter what systems you currently use to manage your digital assets, take time to create a “sandbox.”
+No matter what systems you currently use to manage your digital assets, take the time to create a “sandbox.”
 As the name suggests, it’s a place for your team to play.
 It can be as simple as a folder in your Dropbox account.
-Here, you can build a “beta” of a potential DAM system to suit your organization’s needs and achieve its goals.
+Here, you can build a “beta” of a potential DAM system to suit your organization’s needs.
+Having a sandbox to play around in will give users the necessary time to consider the most important features and functionality they want and need in a DAM platform.

 8. Gather Assets

 To properly test and experiment in your sandbox, it needs to be populated with relevant assets.
 If you have the space, use your most important, high-priority assets.
-This sets your team up for success in several ways, first and foremost by making the inevitable migration from your current system to another platform far easier.
+Consider how you would like to ideally interact with them, as well as the key information needed in the metadata to be able to search for them.
+Collecting your most relevant assets in one place also makes your initial migration from your current system to another platform far easier.

 10. Document Core Standards and New Workflows

-Once you’ve completed these steps, you’ll have a fantastic picture of your organization’s technology needs.
-You’ll also have determined what needs to be done to resolve any outstanding process and personnel issues.
+Once you’ve completed these steps, you’ll have a clearer picture of your organization’s digital asset needs and will be better situated to achieve your organization’s immediate and long term goals.
 In addition, you’ll have a fully functioning sandbox full of high-priority assets ready for migration to a new system.
 Now, all you need to do is find and implement the right DAM platform.
 Need help doing any of the above?
 Have employee bandwidth problems that outsourcing could solve?
 Not sure where to start looking for a DAM platform?
 Contact Stacks today!